By Karyn Greenstreet

-Take a moment to think about a split marketing plan, with one path for those who want to join quickly, and a separate path for those who want to join later.
+Take a moment to think about a “split marketing plan” — with one path for those who want to join quickly, and a separate path for those who want to join later.

 But what do you do with the other 80% who aren’t ready?

-If they resist having an interview, don’t push them.
-Instead, move them to a different part of your marketing campaign where you communicate with them regularly (but less often than you’re communicating with your hot prospects).
+Move them to a different part of your marketing campaign where you communicate with them regularly (but less often than you’re communicating with your hot prospects).
 From time to time, test the waters by announcing you have available seats in your mastermind group.

 Every prospective member moves forward at their own pace.
 It’s your job to walk alongside them as they journey through your world.

-But whatever you do, don’t treat them like they’re all the same when it comes to your marketing campaigns.
+But whatever you do, don’t treat them like they’re all the same when it comes to your marketing campaigns!